fizzed/jne/README.md

    executable is not found/included.
 Useful in the case where an x86 executable is good for either architecture and you want to save space by not including both versions in your JAR.
+ - Utility classes for double-locking, safe loading of libraries.

 ## Operating Systems